einbahnstrasse/MHL-Physical-Modeling/april-recording-setup.md

 _This is not a duplicate of our Winter concert setup: We are not setting up 4-channel speakers for sound diffusion for this recording session, so don't bring the 8050s downstairs._

-_See below for an expalanation of equipment and connections._
+_See below for an explanation of equipment and connections._

 #### 3.2 Equipment List